-- By means of the number operand you can specify the maximum number of Assembler instructions to be traced, i.e. executed and logged. - By means of the criterion operand you select different types of Assembler instructions which AID is to log.
+- By means of the number operand you can specify the maximum number of Assembler instructions to be traced, i.e. executed and logged. - By means of the continue operand you control whether the program halts after the %TRACE terminates (default) or continues running without logging. - By means of the criterion operand you select different types of Assembler instructions which AID is to log.
 Logging takes place prior to execution of the statements selected. - By means of the trace-area operand you define the program area in which the criterion is to be taken into consideration.

-Command Operand %T[RACE] [number] [criterion][,] [IN trace-area]
+Command Operand %T[RACE] [number] [continue] [criterion][,] [IN trace-area]